rptb1/tammy-norie/plan/osmosis-prevention.rst

 ..
 [Smith2003] “The Real Story of Osmosis Blistering: Treatment, Cure and Prevention”; Steve Smith; Smith & Co.; 2003-03;
    <http://www.smithandcompany.org/GRP/GRP.html>.

+     “I am actually the guy who discovered what was causing gel-coat blisters, when the boat manufacturers were denying that there was any such thing.”

+     “I developed the Barrier Coat Technology in 1975 and hulls correctly done since that time have shown no further damage.”

+     “If water evaporates off the inner hull surface of a fiberglass hull boat faster than it can diffuse through the barrier paint coating, this results in a very low moisture content in the laminate.”

+     “One significant feature of my discoveries in the refurbishment of older GRP hulls is that it is utterly unnecessary to dry the hull for months with a dehumidifier tent, etc.” [TODO:
+     Investigate this further.]

+     “Moving air evaporates water faster than anything else, and the removal of excess water in the laminate is the key to a more successful blister repair, whether one uses the fanciest epoxies or the cheapest polyester.
+With adequate ventilation most hulls are adequately dry in a few weeks...”

 ..
 [SailLife] Link to Mads work on osmosis in Athena's hull [TODO:
               Decide how to link it.]